Ikigai-Systems/stimulus-multiselect/README.md

 ## Events

-- `multiselect-change` whenever an element is added or removed
+- `multiselect:change` whenever an element is added or removed
-- `multiselect-removed` whenever an element is removed.
+- `multiselect:item-removed` whenever an element is removed.
 This event contains the value of the removed element in the events `detail` under `id`:

 ```javascript
 myFunction(event) {